gleich/optic.docs/docs/intro.md

 ## Why schoolwork as code?

-tl;dr coding is code and school is boring (also LaTeX documents look awesome)
+tl;dr coding is cool and school is boring (also LaTeX documents just look awesome).

 ## Installing kiwi